-As of December 31, 2021, we had a \$75 million revolving line of credit agreement with Texas Partners Bank (which does business as the Bank of San Antonio) and a CAD \$4.5 million revolving credit facility maintained through HSBC Bank Canada.
-The Texas Partners Bank facility was established on May 21, 2021 and amended on December 29, 2021 to increase the capacity on the line of credit from its old limit of \$57 million to its current \$75 million limit.
-This facility replaced an \$8.5 million revolving facility and a \$6 million term loan facility through that lender.
-The outstanding balances on the prior loan agreements were fully repaid by the Company and the agreements were terminated when we entered into the new facility.
-The facility is utilized to fund our working capital needs and other strategic initiatives and is secured by a security interest in substantially all of our current and future assets.
+As of December 31, 2022, we had a \$75.0 million revolving line of credit agreement with a financial institution.
+The facility is used to fund the Company's working capital needs and other strategic initiatives, and is secured by substantially all the Company's current and future assets.
 Borrowings under the credit agreement bear interest on borrowed amounts at the Wall Street Journal U.S. Prime Rate less 0.75% per annum if the Company's EBITDA ratio (as defined in the facility) is equal to or less than 2.00 to 1.00 or the Wall Street Journal U.S. Prime rate less 0.25% if the Company's EBITDA ratio is greater than 2.00 to 1.00.
-The interest rate for this credit facility as of December 31, 2021 was 2.50%.
-The Company paid interest charges on borrowings under this facility of \$154,549 during the year ended December 31, 2021.
-As of December 31, 2021, the Company had borrowed \$25 million under this line of credit.
+The interest rate for this credit facility as of December 31, 2022 was 6.75%.
+The Company paid interest charges on borrowings under the facility of \$1.3 million during the year ended December 31, 2022.
+As of December 31, 2022, the Company had borrowed \$26.0 million under this line of credit.
 This facility matures on July 5, 2024.